CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 9. Guard Barracks

-A character who listens at this door with a successful DC 10 Wisdom (Perception) check can discern several gruff voices speaking derogatory commands in the Goblin tongue, such as "Lick the floor!" and "Roll like a dog!"
-The bugbears in this room are tormenting their goblin captive.
+A character who listens at this door with a successful DC 10 Wisdom (Perception) check can discern several gruff voices speaking derogatory commands in the Vermkin tongue, such as "Lick the floor!" and "Roll like a dog!"
+The Ferralkins in this room are tormenting their Vermkin captive.

 ```
 This chamber serves as a barracks, furnished with four rudimentary wooden bunks, topped with rumpled blankets, and littered with soiled dishes.
 An unpleasant odor of unwashed bodies and decaying food permeates the air.
-Among the chaos, three tall, furry humanoids lounge, sadistically issuing orders to a pitiful goblin who debases itself for their entertainment.
-The sudden appearance of your party startles the goblin to the point of fainting.
+Among the chaos, three tall, furry humanoids lounge, sadistically issuing orders to a pitiful Vermkin who debases itself for their entertainment.
+The sudden appearance of your party startles the Vermkin to the point of fainting.
 ```

-Present in the room are three bugbears and one goblin, known as Droop.
+Present in the room are three Ferralkins and one Vermkin, known as Droop.
 The sight of your party causes Droop to lose consciousness, although another character can use an action to rouse him.
 Otherwise, Droop remains incapacitated for 1d10 minutes.

-These bugbears work under the command of the Black Spider and were dispatched here to assist Iarno in maintaining control over both the Redbrands and Tuntin's citizens.
-The bugbear leader, Mosk, peculiarly sports a jeweled eye patch, despite having both his eyes intact.
+These Ferralkins work under the command of the Black Spider and were dispatched here to assist Iarno in maintaining control over both the Redbrands and Tuntin's citizens.
+The Ferralkin leader, Mosk, peculiarly sports a jeweled eye patch, despite having both his eyes intact.
 He wears it purely because he finds it to be a fancy and distinctive accessory.

-The bugbears steer clear of the human members of the Redbrands.
-If your characters are adorned in scarlet cloaks taken from elsewhere, the bugbears will assume they serve Iarno.
-Resourceful characters may even manage to persuade the bugbears to assist in dealing with supposed "traitors" or "impostors" elsewhere in the dungeon.
-If you feel the players' deception role-play could be improved, have the primary spokesperson make a DC 15 Charisma (Deception) check to convince the bugbears to comply with the party's wishes.
+The Ferralkins steer clear of the human members of the Redbrands.
+If your characters are adorned in scarlet cloaks taken from elsewhere, the Ferralkins will assume they serve Iarno.
+Resourceful characters may even manage to persuade the Ferralkins to assist in dealing with supposed "traitors" or "impostors" elsewhere in the dungeon.
+If you feel the players' deception role-play could be improved, have the primary spokesperson make a DC 15 Charisma (Deception) check to convince the Ferralkins to comply with the party's wishes.

 #### Roleplaying Droop

-Droop, the goblin, poses no threat to the party, as he has been cowed by the bugbears and follows their orders until someone stronger takes command.
+Droop, the Vermkin, poses no threat to the party, as he has been cowed by the Ferralkins and follows their orders until someone stronger takes command.
 If he regains consciousness during combat, Droop hides and avoids the fray.
 He is such a coward that if compelled to fight, he does so with disadvantage.

 Droop possesses knowledge of the general layout of the Redbrand hideout, including the locations of secret doors and traps.
 However, he doesn't spontaneously offer this information but will reveal it if prompted, though his details might be somewhat confusing or muddled.
-After the bugbears are dispatched, Droop seeks to endear himself to the party and help in any way possible.
+After the Ferralkins are dispatched, Droop seeks to endear himself to the party and help in any way possible.

 #### Developments

-Regarding developments, the bugbears are the only individuals in the Redbrand hideout who are privy to the location of Wave Echo Cave.
+Regarding developments, the Ferralkins are the only individuals in the Redbrand hideout who are privy to the location of Wave Echo Cave.
 They won't voluntarily divulge this information due to their greater fear of the Black Spider than of your characters.
-Additionally, the bugbears know the whereabouts of Cragmaw Castle but won't readily share this knowledge either.
-To extract this information from a captured bugbear, a character must succeed in a DC 15 Charisma (Intimidation) check.
+Additionally, the Ferralkins know the whereabouts of Mountainmaw Castle but won't readily share this knowledge either.
+To extract this information from a captured Ferralkin, a character must succeed in a DC 15 Charisma (Intimidation) check.

 #### Treasure

-In terms of treasure, Mosk carries a belt pouch containing 33 silver pieces and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 gold pieces).
+In terms of treasure, Mosk carries a belt pouch containing 33 silver pieces and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 bronze coins).
 He also possesses an iron key capable of locking and unlocking all doors in the Redbrand hideout.

 #### Awarding Experience Points

-For experience points, divide 600 XP equally among the characters if the party manages to defeat the bugbears.
+For experience points, divide 600 XP equally among the characters if the party manages to defeat the Ferralkins.

 ### 10. Common Room